Tomoscorbin/ETL-framework/README.md

 - Which products drive the most repeat purchases and should be prioritised?
 - Which promotions are actually increasing reorder rates or basket sizes?
 - How do sales patterns vary across departments and days of the week?
-- Are there early signs of stockout risk based on changes in reorder behaviour?

 We are using a Kaggle [Instacart Online Grocery dataset](https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset) as a proxy for real transactional source data from an online grocer.
 See [Use Case](docs/use_case.md) for more info.

 ## Principles & Practices🚦